fleetdm/fleet/docs/Contributing/Fleet-UI-Testing.md

 #### ESLint and TypeScript

 We use these for our static analysis testing.
-These tools have been setup so errors should appear in your editor if they are broken.
+These tools have been set up so errors should appear in your editor if they are broken.

 #### Jest